Skip to Main Content

 • Fully Online Classes (Asynchronous): The librarians can send you links to a variety of pre-recorded tutorials that can be uploaded to D2L.

-Please contact the Curriculum & Assessment Librarian, Lauren Dubell, with any questions about library information literacy instruction.
+Please contact the Curriculum & Assessment Librarian, Lauren Gaeth, with any questions about library information literacy instruction.
 If you are interested in including an information literacy session in your courses, reserve your spot now by filling out the Library Instruction Request Form or contact your liaison librarian.

 Other Ways to Collaborate With a Librarian